 ABOUT

 As an artist, Marie has contributed murals to organizations such as Hispanic Unity of Florida, the City of Dania, and Broward County Public Schools.
 She is a graduate of New World School of the Arts with a Bachelor’s degree in Painting and a minor in Art History.
-Her work has been exhibited at the YoungArts Gallery (Miami, Florida), Laundromat Art Space in (Miami, Florida), and 81 Leonard Gallery (New York, New York).
+Her work has been exhibited at the YoungArts Gallery (Miami, Florida), Laundromat Art Space (Miami, Florida), and 81 Leonard Gallery (New York, New York).
 She is a recipient of the Ellie’s Creator Award by Oolite Arts, the Wave Makers grant by Locust Projects, and the Miami-Dade Individual Artist Grant through the Miami-Dade County Department of Cultural Affairs.
 Marie is a current resident at Tunnel Projects.